Carlino temperament

 Frequently Asked Questions

-What is the typical Mops temperament?
+What is the typical Carlino temperament?

-Are Mopss good with children?
+Are Carlinos good with children?

 Yes!
-Mopss are typically excellent with children.
+Carlinos are typically excellent with children.
 Our community data shows they are patient and gentle, making them wonderful family dogs.
 However, always supervise interactions between dogs and young children, and teach children how to properly interact with dogs.

-How much exercise does a Mops need?
+How much exercise does a Carlino need?

-Mopss are moderate energy dogs, needing approximately 30-40 min/day of exercise.
+Carlinos are moderate energy dogs, needing approximately 30-40 min/day of exercise.
 Needs 30-40 minutes of daily exercise.
 This should include both physical exercise (walks, play) and mental stimulation (puzzle toys, training).

-Are Mopss easy to train?
+Are Carlinos easy to train?

-Mopss are independent thinker.
+Carlinos are independent thinker.
 Intelligent but may have their own agenda - not for novice owners.
 Establish yourself as leader early.
 Be aware: May ignore commands if uninterested.

-Can Mopss live in apartments?
+Can Carlinos live in apartments?

-Yes, Mopss can adapt well to apartment living.
+Yes, Carlinos can adapt well to apartment living.
 The key is meeting their exercise needs outside the home.
 Daily walks, mental stimulation, and creating a calm indoor environment help them thrive in smaller spaces.

-Are Mopss good for first-time dog owners?
+Are Carlinos good for first-time dog owners?

-Mopss may be better suited for experienced owners.
+Carlinos may be better suited for experienced owners.
 They are independent thinker, which means may ignore commands if uninterested.
 First-time owners can succeed with professional training support.